Find Affordable College Courses

 $13,968 Average Tuition & Fees

-Our 2023 rankings named Illinois State University the best value school in Illinois for drama and theater arts students.
-Located in the midsize suburb of Normal, Illinois State is a public college with a fairly large student population.
+Our analysis found Illinois State University to be the best value school for drama and theater arts students who want to pursue a degree in Illinois.
+Located in the midsize suburb of Normal, Illinois State is a public college with a very large student population.

 Illinois State undergraduate students pay an average of $13,968 in in-state tuition and fees each year.
 Theater majors at Illinois State take out an average of $24,853 in student loans while working on their egree.